Tife555/List.it/README.md

-# List.it
+# List.it_Server
-A listing app for entering statements and guessing who said them
+The server for a listing app, List.it, which allows authors enter statements made by users and other users can guess who made the different statements.